open-metadata/docs/README.md

 The docs will be viewable at [http://localhost:3000](http://localhost:3000).
 Note that any time you modify the source files in the `content/` folder, you'll need to refresh your browser tab to view the changes.
 You **do not** need to restart the development server.

+## Troubleshoot

+If you are having trouble bringing the server up, a couple of things to check:
+- `node` version ~16.15
+- try `npm install --force` & `npm install --legacy-peer-deps`

 ## File and folder structure

 This repo follows a typical Next.js project structure.
 To contribute, you'll only edit Markdown files within the `content/` folder.